Little Brother (Doctorow novel): Sequels

 On June 20, 2012, Doctorow posted the cover art of the sequel to Little Brother, titled Homeland.
 An excerpt of the book's opening, set at the Burning Man festival, was posted the next month on the Tor Books website.
 Homeland was released in hardback, and for download under a Creative Commons license on Doctorow's website, in February 2013.

-On September 8, 2020, Doctorow announced that the third book in the Little Brother series, Attack Surface, would be released "in five weeks".
+On October 13, 2020, the third book in the Little Brother series, Attack Surface, was released.